TheUniforms/Uniforms-Amplitude/component/GettingStarted.md

 [**Amplitude**](https://amplitude.com) is a platform for web & mobile analytics that helps you drive retention, engagement, and conversion.
 And this component provides cross-platform Amplitude API bindings for Xamarin.

+You will need an Amplitude account and application registered at Amplitude to use this component.

 Plase note, the component developers aren't affiliated with Amplitude!